 This post is part of our honeymoon series.
 You can read more about it here.

-We took our time walking through the alley before settling on a place that looked good.
-You can check out the names of the stalls here, but I think it’s easier to make a game time decision when you see a place that looks good.
+We took our time walking through Omoide Yokocho before settling on a place that looked good.
+You can check out the names of the stalls in Memory Lane here, but I think it’s easier to make a game time decision when you see a place that looks good.
 Keep in mind, these restaurants are tiny.
 You will likely be sitting at a bar rubbing elbows with the person next to you.
 Since the grill is right behind the bar, don’t be surprised if it’s smoky.
 It all adds to the experience.
-I recommend going to Memory Lane for dinner since the alley feels even more special after dark.
+If you find yourself in Shinjuku at night, I recommend going to Memory Lane for dinner since Omoide Yokocho feels even more special after dark.

 Our visit to Memory Lane in Tokyo was one of our favorite meals of our whole trip to Japan.
 I didn’t do much reading on Shinjuku before going, so it was even more special stumbling upon Memory Lane.
 Some websites say it is hard to find Memory Lane in Shinjuku.
 Just follow your nose and the smell of grilled meat and you should have no problem finding it.